 8. Okonomiyaki Kishibe

 After spending the afternoon hiking on Mt.
 Misen, I was famished and desperately wanted to eat okonomiyaki.
-I couldn’t think of a more filling meal to replace all those lost calories than okonomiyaki, so I made a beeline from the end of the hiking trail to Okonomiyaki Kishibe.
+I couldn’t think of a more filling meal to replace all those lost calories than Hiroshima okonomiyaki, so I made a beeline from the end of the hiking trail to Okonomiyaki Kishibe.

 I ordered their most loaded okonomiyaki made with squid, shrimp, ikaten (crumbled squid cracker), pork, egg, green onion, and either soba or udon.
-I could have eaten the restaurant at this point so I went with the thicker udon.
+I could have eaten the whole restaurant at this point so I went with the thicker udon.

 Kishibe looks more like a home-based restaurant so their okonomiyaki wasn’t quite as pretty or refined as Nagata-ya’s, but it was very tasty and it hit the spot.

-Like the majority of restaurants on this list, Okonomiyaki Kishibe is a Certificate of Excellence awardee with a 4.5-star rating on TripAdvisor.
+Like the majority of restaurants in this Hiroshima food guide, Okonomiyaki Kishibe is a Certificate of Excellence awardee with a 4.5-star rating on TripAdvisor.

 Address: 483-2 Miyajimacho, Hatsukaichi, Hiroshima 739-0588, Japan